 The REA group is principally engaged in the cultivation of oil palms in the Indonesian province of East Kalimantan, and in the production and sale of crude palm oil (CPO) and crude palm kernel oil (CPKO).
-Some 20,000 hectares (approximately 20% of REA’s land bank) are designated as conservation reserves.
+The group’s principal operating subsidiary, PT REA Kaltim Plantations (REA Kaltim), manages oil palm plantations in Belayan Ulu, a remote area on either side of the Belayan River, a tributary of the Mahakam River in East Kalimantan.
+Some 20,000 hectares (over 20% of REA’s titled land bank) are designated as conservation reserves.
 The group has two methane capture facilities that generate electricity for the majority of its operations and employee housing, as well as supplying power to the villages in the vicinity of the group’s operations.
-In addition, the group holds interests in 2 coal mining concessions and 2 stone deposits, all located close to the agricultural operations.

 The oil yield from oil palms (between 4 and 7 tonnes per hectare) is much greater than that of the principal annual oil seeds (less than 1 tonne per hectare), which means that palm oil can be produced more economically than its main competitor oils.